Below you will find answers to some of the Frequently Asked Questions.

 I can completely understand wanting to find pricing information without having to ask.
 My rates and collections aren’t listed for public information for a variety of reasons.
-First of all, they vary by location.
-I cover all of the UK.
+First of all, they vary by location – I cover all of the UK, Europe and the World.
 Some weddings require travel and the travel fees wouldn’t be included in the basic, local wedding rate.
 Destination weddings are different too.
 I would also create custom collections for my clients that include a second photographer, different album options and so on.
 It’s something that I can absolutely do for you!
 If you’d like to obtain a quote or some more details about my work, simply drop me an email and I will reply with all the information that you need ASAP.

 What style of wedding photography do you do?